hlascelles/samudra/pages/about.md

 - image: sdg6.png
   anchor: sdg6
-  text: Uncollected waste and products created during open burning of waste pollute sources of drinking water (both water-bodies and ground waters).
+  text: Uncollected waste and contaminants created during open burning of waste pollute sources of drinking water (both water-bodies and ground waters).
 Improving the coverage of waste collection services will alleviate shortage of water for personal and agricultural use.

 - image: sdg7.png
   anchor: sdg7
   text: Even waste that is neither recyclable nor compostable has calorific value.
-Non-recyclable plastic can be chemically converted into fuel.
+Non-recyclable plastic can be turned into fuel via pyrolisis.
 Using waste as an energy resource will facilitate the shift away from more polluting fuels and produce affordable energy while reducing the environmental pollution at the same time.

 - image: sdg8.png
   anchor: sdg8